Top 47 ETL Interview Questions & Answers (2025)

 6. What is the difference between a data warehouse, a data lake, a data mart, and a database?

-A data warehouse, a data lake, a data mart, and a database, while all used for data management, serve different purposes and use cases.
-A data warehouse is a structured repository of historical data from various sources, designed for query and analysis.
+A data warehouse, a data lake, a data mart, and a database serve different purposes and use cases.
+A data warehouse is a structured repository of historical data from various sources designed for query and analysis.
 It’s the go-to place for deriving insights useful to strategic decision-making.

-On the other hand, a data lake is a vast pool of raw data, stored in its native format until needed.
-It’s a more flexible solution that can store all types of data, making it perfect for big data and real-time analytics scenarios.
+On the other hand, a data lake is a vast pool of raw data stored in its native format until needed.
+It’s a more flexible solution that can store all data types, making it perfect for big data and real-time analytics scenarios.

-A data mart, on the other hand, is a subset of a data warehouse, tailored to meet the needs of a specific business unit or team.
-It’s more focused, so it’s quicker and easier to access relevant data.
+A data mart is a subset of a data warehouse tailored to meet the needs of a specific business unit or team.
+It’s more focused, making accessing relevant data quicker and easier.

 Lastly, a database is a structured set of data.
-It’s the basic building block of data storage, capable of handling transactions and operations in applications, but it’s not optimized for the complex queries and analytics that data warehouses are.
+It’s the basic data storage building block, capable of handling transactions and operations in applications, but it’s not optimized for the complex queries and analytics data warehouses.

-Here are some keywords you can use to easily distinguish these four formats:
+Here are some keywords you can use to distinguish these four formats easily:

 Storage Type Keywords